Existence of Richter-Peleg Representation for General Preferences: Richter--Peleg representation

 \begin{example} Let $X = \{a,b,c\}$ and

-$\succsim$ is not strongly acyclic and thus cannot admit a Richter-Peleg representation. \end{example}
+$\succsim$ is not strongly acyclic and thus cannot admit a Richter--Peleg representation. \end{example}

-While strong acyclicity is necessary, it is not sufficient for the existence of a Richter-Peleg representation.
+Strong acyclicity is necessary but not sufficient for the existence of a Richter--Peleg representation.
 The following classic example shows that even a complete and transitive binary relation on a compact and connected space may fail to admit such a representation.

 \begin{example}[Lexicographic preferences] Let $X = [0,1]\times [0,1]$ and